 - The watch makes it easy to create and upload your own custom workouts or upload plans to Garmin Coach in Garmin Connect.
-This makes it possible to program complex training programs with many different phases, such as interval training.
+It makes it possible to program complex training programs with many different phases, such as interval training.

 - Audio and vibration cues inform you of important events during your workouts (e.g. change of pace, heart rate, distance, etc.).

-- The main missing features compared to the higher end models are the Performance Condition and Training Load which allow you to evaluate your physical condition and adapt your training.
+- The main missing features compared to the higher end models are the Performance Condition and Training Load, which allow you to evaluate your physical condition and adapt your training.

-- The Garmin Vivoactive 4 is a full-fledged activity tracker that allows you to keep track of your activity even when you’re not actively working out by counting your steps, the number of floors you’ve climbed and your calorie expenditure.
+- The Garmin Vivoactive 4 is a full-fledged activity tracker that allows you to keep track of your activity even when you’re not actively working out by counting your steps, the number of floors you’ve climbed, and your calorie expenditure.

-- The most interesting function is Body Battery which gives a score out of 100 to your fitness based on the range of data collected by the watch.
+- The most interesting function is Body Battery, which gives a score out of 100 to your fitness based on the range of data collected by the watch.
 It’s a way of simplifying complex data into a single indicator.

-- As far as sleep monitoring is concerned, the watch allows you to follow the phases of your sleep per night (i.e. light, deep and REM sleep).
-However, note, that this data is only available in the Garmin Connect application.
+- As far as sleep monitoring is concerned, the watch allows you to follow the phases of your sleep per night (i.e., light, deep, and REM sleep).
+However, note that this data is only available in the Garmin Connect application.

 Activity and sleep monitoring

 Music and applications

 - The main innovation on this new model is the music player that now allows you to synchronise your Deezer and Spotify (Premium) playlists.
 It’s still possible to transfer your MP3 files if you wish.

 - The watch has a 3.6 GB storage capacity.

 - The contactless payment function can be found with Garmin Pay but it is not very useful given the few banks that support it.